 That being said, the case study’s structure is created as stories with a beginning, a middle, and an end.
 Hence, the readers understand all the aspects and ideas that led a company to solve an inconvenience.

-At this point, it is pretty clear for us that a marketing strategy should be more than just offering SEO value, social media content, and blog posts.
+At this point, it is pretty clear that a marketing strategy should be more than just offering SEO value, social media content, and blog posts.

-Business case studies are more than just data and strategies: they are a demonstration of our capabilities to provide solutions through the customer’s journey.
+Business case studies are more than just data and strategies: they demonstrate our capabilities to provide solutions through the customer’s journey.

 But don’t get mistaken – a case study research is not about you, or your company, or your marketing team.